Spectrum News: Spectrum News Central New York/Southern Tier/North Country

 Spectrum News Central New York serves the central portions of upstate New York.
 Headquartered in Syracuse, it also operates subfeeds for the Southern Tier and the North Country regions of the state, encompassing the western and northern Adirondacks.
 The channel launched in November 2003 as News 10 Now.
 In February 2007, the channel launched a separate feed focused on Binghamton, Elmira, Corning and surrounding areas.

 Due to the presence of ABC affiliate WSYR-TV, which broadcasts on VHF channel 9, it is the only one of Spectrum's news channels in upstate New York that is not carried on channel 9 in its primary markets; it is instead carried on either channel 10 or channel 14.
 In March 2010, as part of a rebranding of Time Warner Cable's regional news channels statewide, News 10 Now adopted the "YNN" brand, rebranding as YNN Central New York.
 The channel adopted its current name, Time Warner Cable News Central New York, on December 16, 2013; its subfeed, YNN Southern Tier and YNN North Country, were accordingly and respectively rebranded as Time Warner Cable News Southern Tier and Time Warner Cable News North Country on that date.
 It then changed its name to Spectrum News Central New York/Southern Tier/North Country on September 20, 2016.

 Spectrum News 1 Dallas-Fort Worth

 Spectrum News 1 was launched in Dallas-Fort Worth in October 2020, serving the provider's systems in Dallas and Fort Worth, as well as Wichita Falls.
 It also serves Southern and Western regions in Texas, adding to Spectrum's existing coverage of Austin and San Antonio.
 The official launch date for the DFW bureau was October 16, with a team of more than a dozen anchors and meteorologists including Brett Shipp, veteran reporter previously at WFAA, and Charles Divins, former morning anchor at WDSU-TV in New Orleans.
-As of July 15, 2022, Spectrum News 1 Dallas-Fort Worth is available over-the-air via KAZD.
+From July 15, 2022 to August 3, 2025, Spectrum News 1 Dallas-Fort Worth was available over-the-air via KAZD and through competing pay TV providers due to the FCC's must-carry rules for full power stations.

-Spectrum News 1 North Carolina
+Spectrum News 1 Kansas City

-Spectrum News 1 North Carolina serves the entire state of North Carolina, with individual feeds for four regions within the state (the Research Triangle, the Piedmont Triad, Charlotte and Wilmington) that are carried on Spectrum's systems in the respective markets.
-The channel originally launched as News 14 Carolina on March 22, 2002 in Raleigh; this was followed two months later on June 14 by the launch of its Charlotte feed, and later by sub-feeds for the Piedmont Triad on September 25, 2006 and Wilmington on August 18, 2008.
-The channel adopted the name Time Warner Cable News North Carolina on December 16, 2013, and changed its name to Spectrum News North Carolina on September 20, 2016.